benfjackson/EuroJournal/France/Paris.md

 Keen to see the impressionist exhibition, Emma, Aurora and I scurried along to the station, where they got in for free while I was stung with the full fee.
 We had to hurry, for we only had 3 hours to spend at the gallery before our respective tickets to Lyon were scheduled.
 Van Gogh's colouring was the star, gorgeously vivid and intense.
 A self portrait of his looked intense, slightly scared and affronted, as the crowd rotated through its queue of selfie takers each enjoying recording their moment with his fame.

+## Walking around Paris

-Military wearing bereet - only in France lmao
+Military wearing bereet - only in France lmao Streetballers saying oo la la with an attempt at masculinity when their friend pulled out some fancy moves at streetball.